orlevran/StockMarketDashboard/README.md

     * DatabaseName: Name of your MongoDB database
     * UsersCollectionName: Name of the users collection
 2. Encryption
-    * AESKey: Your own 16-character encryption key
+    * AESKey: Your 16-character encryption key
     * AESIV: Do not change — this value is preconfigured and must remain unchanged
+3. API keys
+    * AlphaVantage.ApiKey: Some keys may cause inaccurate results.
+Be aware of the permissions granted by the key you provide.